Ashvini8879/Online-Job-Portal-Application/README.md

 ---

 ## 📷 Screenshots _
-Screenshots file is uploaded with name "Screenshot_for_job"_.
+Screenshots file is uploaded with name "Screenshot_for_job.pdf".